mayorD19/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-A Script that creates an empty file called Hello.
 5- A Scripts that adds execute permission to the owner of the file hello.
 6-A script that adds and execute permission to the owner and group owners and read permission to other users.
+7-Write a script that adds execution permission to the owner, the group owner and the other users, to the file hello